lipupini/frontend/README.md

 - Both pagination and infinite scroll options with toggle

-- Thumbnail generation and cache for all responsive viewports
+- Thumbnail generation and cache

 - Docker container